 You can send us your enquiries and comments directly through our website.
 You can also contact us by post (see address at the end of this document).
 If you use a contact form on the website, you do not need to give any personal information, e.g. your email address or name, unless you want us to respond to your enquiry, in which case you should provide us with your email address as a minimum.
 When dealing with your enquiry we do not pass any personal information outside our organisation, nor do we use that information for any other purpose without first seeking your permission.
 If you require a response from us, we will need to record your personal contact details to be able to reply to you and to track the progress of your request.

 http://www.youronlinechoices.eu/ or www.aboutads.info/choices.

-Our websites and apps use Google Analytics, a digital analytics service provided by Google.
+Our websites and apps use Google Analytics, a digital analytics service.
 This helps us to analyse how our visitors use our websites and apps so that we can improve them for future visitors.

 Google Analytics mainly uses first-party cookies to report on user interactions on Google Analytics customers’ websites.
 These cookies are used to store non-personally identifiable information.

 We also use some Google Analytics Advertising Features for products like Google AdWords to display National Museums Liverpool marketing material.